 10 Minute vacuum

 Choose one area of the house and take 10 minutes to vacuum.
 Don’t make it too small an area.
 You need to stretch yourself to get it done in the time.
 If you have a cordless vacuum all the better.
 I find it much quicker to get started with a cordless vacuum than the bigger one that has to be plugged in and then moved to another plug during the clean.

 10 Minute floor mopping

-If you have hard floors, pick up a mop and clean all the floors including the bathrooms.
+If you have hard floors, pick up a mop and clean all the floors, including the bathrooms.
 The best mop I’ve found is a microfibre mop head that you can use with just water.
-It’s which is great for wood flooring as well as tiles, and the floor dries very quickly too.
+It’s great for wood flooring as well as tiles, and the floor dries very quickly too.

 10 Minute house plant water